Shopware HTTP Cache with Varnish XKey

 unset resp.http.Link;

-A Varnish cache is always operated in a ratio of 1:1 to the app slaves for simple vertical scaling in our clusters.
+To facilitate simple vertical scaling in our clusters, a Varnish cache is always operated in a 1:1 ratio with the app slave servers.
 This means that if there are 2 app slave servers, there must also be 2 Varnish cache servers in the setup.

-The 1:1 assigned app slave server is specified in the default backend.
+In the default backend, the app slave server with a 1:1 mapping is specified.
 Example for Varnish server #2:

 backend default {